Demartek Storage Networking Interface Comparison

 available in switches and adapters long before they are available in storage devices and storage systems.

-All the interface speeds listed are single direction (from point A to point B).
+All the interface speeds listed are single direction, or half-duplex mode (from point A to point B).
 Some of these interfaces can also operate in bi-directional or full-duplex mode (both directions simultaneously).
 For bi-directional rates, double the data rates.

 - FC — 1 Gb/s in 1997, 2 Gb/s in 2001, 4 Gb/s in 2005, 8 Gb/s in 2008, 10 Gb/s (ISL only) 2004, 16 Gb/s in 2011, 32 Gb/s in 2016 (FC is generally backward compatible with the previous two generations)

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: